apphatch/arthome-app-backend/README.md

 # README

-1. Install Ruby 2.7.0.
+1. Uses Ruby 2.6.3.
 We suggest using RVM.
 On Mac:
 ```
 brew install rvm
-rvm install 2.7.0
+rvm install 2.6.3
 ```

 2. This repo requires PostgreSQL 9.5.20.